General Overview & Treatment

 - Nerve blocks: Injections of local anesthetics, steroids or neurolytic agents (phenol, alcohol, glycerol, etc.) can provide relief from neuralgia pain.
 The initial use of a block is often part of the confirmation of a GPN diagnosis.

 - Microvascular decompression surgery: A surgical procedure called microvascular decompression may provide permanent relief of neuralgia pain if drug therapy fails.
-This procedure is an advanced procedure and should only be performed by a skilled, experienced neurosurgeon like those at Princeton Brain & Spine.
+This procedure is an advanced procedure and should only be performed by a skilled, experienced neurosurgeon like those at Princeton Brain, Spine & Sports Medicine.

-Leading Edge Surgical Procedures from Princeton Brain & Spine
+Leading Edge Surgical Procedures from Princeton Brain, Spine & Sports Medicine

-As one of the highly trained Princeton Brain & Spine neurosurgeons practicing patient-focused medicine in our NJ and PA offices, Dr. McLaughlin is also an expert in the treatment of trigeminal neuralgia.
+As one of the highly trained Princeton Brain, Spine & Sports Medicine neurosurgeons practicing patient-focused medicine in our NJ and PA offices, Dr. McLaughlin is also an expert in the treatment of trigeminal neuralgia.
 To request a consultation with Dr. McLaughlin about glossopharyngeal neuralgia or possible neuralgia symptoms, call 215.741.3141 in PA, 609.921.9001 in NJ.
 For the convenience of our patients, we are also available by online message.

 Request an Appointment